Jackiebeaugard/spring-angular/README.md

 # TODO Demo Application

-todo-start directory: start here! todo-end directory: this is what it should look like at the finish

 ## Step 1: Create your project
 - Create a new project in IntelliJ using Spring Initializr, or via https://start.spring.io
 - Project SDK: openjdk-15 or whatever the default is, starter service URL: Default https://start.spring.io